zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 ## Protocol Steps

 1. **Sample prep from LCM samples**
-   - Add 50 uL of prepared digestion buffer (see above) to the cap containing the LCM-captured cells, invert the tube and tap the cap with a finger until the solution spreads andcovers the whole cap completely.
+   - Add 50 uL of prepared digestion buffer (see above) to the cap containing the LCM-captured cells, invert the tube and tap the cap with a finger until the solution spreads and covers the whole cap completely.
      - Frozen tissue protocol: use RD1, prepared as detailed above
      - FFPE protocol: use RD2, prepared as detailed above
 2. Incubate the inverted tube at 52 ºC for frozen tissues or at 6 ºC for FFPE tissues for 10-15 minutes to allow the captured cells and tissues detaching from the cap into the digestion buffer.
 3. Centrifuge briefly to collect all liquid at the bottom of the tube.
-Mix the liquid by pipetting up and down the solution several times ot disperse any pellet precipitate.
+Mix the liquid by pipetting up and down the solution several times to disperse any pellet precipitate.
 4. **Incubate the tube at 52 ºC or 60 ºC** in a thermocycler or incubator for complete cell/tissue digestion.
    - Frozen tissue protocol: Incubate at 52 °C for 1-2 hour with occasional mixing until lysis is complete.
    - FFPE protocol: Incubate at 60 ºC for 3-4 hour with occasional mixing until lysis is complete.